jergens/MiniUI-ScummVM-Pak/README.md

 Usage is the same as with any of the other MiniUI emulators.

+Copy games into their own folders under the Roms/ScummVM (SCUMMVM) folder.

 Save states are __NOT__ supported.
 Press the Start button to bring up the ScummVM menu and save and load there.

 ## Audio Noise